 Native American tribes were invited to participate in the EA and NHPA Section 106 processes as Sovereign Nations in accordance with EO 13175, Consultation and Coordination with Indian Tribal Governments (2000).
 The USCG determined that the Delaware Tribe of Indians and the Delaware Nation, Oklahoma are the only federally recognized tribes with possible ancestral ties to the Project Area.
-Both tribes were invited to consult on 9 December 2021.
-A copy of relevant correspondence and the tribe's response can be found in Appendix B.
+Both tribes were invited to consult on 9 December 2021; no responses have been received to date.
+A copy of relevant correspondence can be found in Appendix B.